getoutreach/clientxtsdk/README.md

 **How it works?**

-All [Outreach API](https://api.outreach.io/api/v2/docs#authentication) requests must be authenticated with a token in the request’s HTTP Authorization header.
+All [Outreach API](https://api.outreach.io/api/v2/docs#authentication) requests must be authenticated with a token in the request's HTTP Authorization header.
 To enable obtaining of that token, Outreach API supports OAuth flow where the Outreach user needs to consent for giving API access rights with the scopes defined in the addon manifest.
 Once a user consent to that, a short-lived authorization token will be sent to the addon host, which then uses it with its app secret and the key to obtaining the user access token, which then can be used to access Outreach API in the context of a user who granted those rights.

 There are a few things addon host needs to implement for supporting the authentication scenario:

 - [Define manifest scopes](#manifest-scopes)
 - [Setup Outreach OAuth application](#setup-outreach-oauth-application)
 - [Initial authentication flow](#initial-authentication-flow)